Football in Iceland

 Football is the most popular sport in Iceland.
-Iceland hosted the U-18 European Championship in 1997, but an Icelandic national team has qualified for the final competition of a major tournament only five times—thrice by the women's national team at UEFA Women's Euro in 2009, 2013 and 2017, and twice by the men's team at UEFA Euro 2016 and the 2018 FIFA World Cup.
-The only Iceland teams to advance past the group stage at a major tournament are the women in 2013 and the men in 2016.
+Approximately half of the people in Iceland are considered association football fans.
+Iceland hosted the U-18 European Championship in 1997, but an Icelandic national team has qualified for the final competition of a major tournament only five times—three times by the women's national team at UEFA Women's Euro in 2009, 2013 and 2017, and twice by the men's team at UEFA Euro 2016 and the 2018 FIFA World Cup.
+The only Iceland teams to advance past the group stage at a major tournament were the women in 2013 and the men in 2016.

 Iceland's most famous football player is Eiður Guðjohnsen.
-He has won two Premier League titles for Chelsea F.C. as well as La Liga, Copa del Rey and the UEFA Champions League title for FC Barcelona.
+He has won two Premier League titles with Chelsea F.C. as well as La Liga, Copa del Rey and the UEFA Champions League title for FC Barcelona.

 There are 20,000 players (men and women) registered at clubs.

 The championship

 For each championship, an official sponsor name or a name is given.
 The number of clubs participating in each level is defined in advance.
 At the end of each season, clubs finishing bottom of their division get relegated to a lower division (unless the clubs find themselves in the lowest division), and clubs finishing at the top of their division get promoted to a higher division.
 The club that ends the season at the top of the highest league will be national champion.
 The highest tier of Icelandic football is called Úrvalsdeild (lit. "selection division"), with the Úrvalsdeild karla for the men, and the Úrvalsdeild kvenna for the women.